 What is an irrevocable burial trust?

-Any plan for the future should include funeral planning.
+Any plan for the future should include planning and this includes funeral insurance.
 This helps your family when the time comes and can give you a lot of peace of mind.
 That is why you should consider an irrevocable burial trust.
 This is where the irrevocable burial trust enters the picture.
+Here is a great resource for

 Irrevocable burial trusts (or I. F. trusts) is a situation where you set aside a specific amount of money (a trust) for your burial.
 Just like any other trust, a burial trust just allows you set aside money for a specific purpose, in this case, your funeral and burial expenses.
 What makes the burial trust irrevocable is the fact that it cannot be changed, reversed, or dissolved.
 Therefore, you know that once you set aside the money for your burial, it will always be there waiting.